tercen/starter_guide/documentation/Introduction.md

 Until this point in the tutorial we have used a file with a single **Main Measurement** called VALUE.
 We have expressed the importance of using the Main Measurement on the Y-Axis and followed this principle with all of our examples.

-But what if a file has more than one measurement?
-An operator may require a Main Measurement on the Y-Axis and if your file has more than one measurement and it will be necessary to convert from Wide Format to Long Format.
+But what if a file has more than one main measurement?

+An operator may specify a Main Measurement on the Y-Axis and if your file has more than one measurement and it will be necessary to convert from Wide Format to Long Format.

 The difference between wide data and long data is an important Data Analysis concept.

 **Wide Data** is the traditional table format that you would see in a spreadsheet.
 Rows are individuals and columns tell you information about that individual.
-We get to a piece of information by cross referencing the row and column.
+We get to a piece of information by visually cross referencing the row and column.
 Wide data is easy for humans to read but is difficult for computers to read.

-**Long Data** is a list format with one piece of information (measurement) per row and the descriptive information for the individual is repeated as many times as needed.
+**Long Data** is a list format with one piece of information (measurement) per row and the descriptive information for the piece is repeated as many times as needed.
 Computers work faster with lists, they do not get bored reading the same information over and over again.

 The conversion process to change wide format to long format is called a **Gather**.